getsentry/rfcs/text/0060-linking-backend-errors-with-replays.md

 A thing to keep in mind when adding a replay ID to the Dynamic Sampling Context is the immutability of DSC and traces starting in the backend.

 Simple example: A trace starts in the backend for a server-side rendered website, DSC is frozen there, if we assume that DSC cannot be unfrozen, the frontend cannot add a replay ID as part of the pageload transaction.

+Given this drawback, could we add this to a baggage header that may or may not be part of the DSC?

 ## Option A